Petworth (Washington, D.C.)

 Petworth is a neighborhood of Washington, D.C., located in Northwest D.C.
 While largely residential, Petworth is home to a notable commercial corridor of shops and restaurants, primarily along Georgia Avenue and Upshur Street, as well as a portion of 14th Street.
-The neighborhood is accessible via the Georgia Ave–Petworth station on the Green Line of the Washington Metro.
+The neighborhood is accessible via the Georgia Ave–Petworth station on the Green Line, and Yellow Line of the Washington Metro.